-During my previous visit here I completed almost all commercial requirements related to night hours except one 2-hour cross-country.
-I wanted to fly it, but some circumstances prevented that flight.
+During my previous visit to Florida, I completed almost all the commercial requirements related to night hours, except for one: a 2-hour cross-country flight.
+I had hoped to fly it, but circumstances prevented that flight.

-This time this flight seemed to happen.
-I checked the airplane in advance, ensured that we had full tanks and enough oil.
-Ensured that nobody would fly the airplane since that check.
+This time, it seemed like the flight was finally going to happen.
+I checked the airplane in advance, ensuring we had full tanks and enough oil.
+I made sure that nobody would fly the airplane after that check.

-The airplane just came from maintenance, and we were going to fly with my instructor.
+The aircraft had just come from maintenance, and I was set to fly with my instructor.

-During the take-off roll the airspeed was raising, but suspiciously slow.
-It was more than 500 ft, but we still had 45.
-45, 47… The runway is long, but still not endless, so it was better to abort the take-off.
-We safely stopped well before the runway threshold, but I think that the real speed was more than 70 when the decision was made.
+During the take-off roll, the airspeed was increasing but suspiciously slowly.
+It was more than 500 ft, but we still had only 45 knots.
+As the numbers climbed to 45, then 47… The runway was long, but not endless, so we made the decision to abort the take-off.
+We safely stopped well before the runway end, but I estimate the actual speed was more than 70 when the decision was made.

-Some system malfunction is not a pleasant case.
+Encountering a system malfunction is never a pleasant experience.
 To be honest, I was slightly scared.

-We taxied back, but I still wanted to fly if possible: the weather was good, and it was not the only available airplane in the school.
-So we still could fly!
+We taxied back, but I still wanted to fly if possible.
+The weather was good, and there were other available airplanes in the school.
+So, we still were able fly!

-The flight was good.
-I thought that it’s hard to see clouds at night, but actually it is not, and we were able to keep us well below them.
+The flight turned out to be good.
+Contrary to my expectations, it’s not hard to see clouds at night, and we were able to maintain our altitude well below them.

-Return flight was also around class B airspace, but on the East side.
-Firstly because of the weather avoidance, and secondly because it’s fun to fly a different route.
+The return flight also skirted around class B airspace, but on the East side.
+Firstly, due to weather avoidance, and secondly, because it’s fun to fly a different route.